MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/swiss-inventory-management.md

 - Detailed reporting.
 For more information, see the Inventory - Sales Statistics report and the Inventory - List report.
 - The ability to track an invoice with multiple shipments.
 - Including an item card location code as the default location code for sales lines and item journals.
-For more information, see [How to: Set Up Locations](how-to-set-up-locations.md) and the Item Card window.
+For more information, see [How to: Set Up Locations](../../inventory-how-setup-locations.md).

 ## Managing Item Details
 Companies can have different warehouses for different product categories.
 In such cases, you must use the default location code retrieved from the item card.
 When you define a location code for an item, it is transferred to the sales lines and item journals as a default item location code.
 For more information, see the Sales Line and the Item Journal Line table.